wendyZhang98/wendyZhang98/README.md

 I see data as a lens to understand how systems—markets, businesses, and people—move and interact.
 I build models and analytical frameworks that turn complexity into clarity, uncovering patterns that drive actionable, data-informed decisions.
 My experience spans **alt-data research, AML and risk analytics, and business intelligence**, grounded in a commitment to rigorous analysis and practical impact.

-Outside of work, I recharge through **yoga, pilates, meditation, and hiking**—habits that help keep my mind **clear, balanced, and creative**.
+Outside of work, I recharge through yoga, pilates, meditation, and hiking—habits that help keep my mind clear, balanced, and creative.

 #### 🖥️ Full-time Experience